center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 * `T1021.004 – SSH <https://attack.mitre.org/techniques/T1021/004>`__

 Most T1021 sightings occurred on Windows-based systems and used user level permissions;
-however, we had a couple thousand nix sightings, which is unusual but unsurprising since many intrusions use remote services.
+however, we had a couple thousand Nix sightings, which is unusual but unsurprising since many intrusions use remote services.
 Only a small sub-set of sightings contained location and sector information, with most occurring in the US and in the Professional, Scientific, and Technical Services sector.
 Notably, T1021 deviated from overall trends